flexycode/Artificial-Intelligence/README.md

 <img src="images/8.Nearest Neighbor.png">

+Neareast neighbor is a type of machine learning algorithm that makes predictions for a sample by finding the most similar samples in the training data and using their labels to make a prediction

 # Samples, Reference Architectures & Best Practices

 This repository is meant to organize Microsoft's Open Source AI based repositories.